dfernandez79/barman/README.md

 Change log
 ----------

+* 0.2.4
-* 0.2.4 - Fixed a bug in `merge` that incorrectly marked a conflict when trying to define an `Object.prototype` function.
+  * Fixed a bug in `merge` that incorrectly marked a conflict when trying to define an `Object.prototype` function.

+  * A workaround was added into integration tests to make them run in IE (see this [mocha issue](https://github.com/visionmedia/mocha/issues/502))

 * 0.2.1/0.2.3 - `include` composition changed to throw exceptions when a conflict is found.